enthusapp/enthusapp.github.io/_posts/2018-10-22-FFMPEG-StreamingGuide.md

 ### See also

-[http://stackoverflow.com/a/12085571/32453 Here] is a list of some other ideas to try (using VBR may help, etc.)
+[http://stackoverflow.com/a/12085571/32453](Here) is a list of some other ideas to try (using VBR may help, etc.)

 ## CPU usage / File size